Submitty/submitty.github.io/_docs/developer/automated_grading.md

    systemctl start submitty_grading_scheduler
    ```

-   Note: You can check the status of the daemon:
+   You can check the status of the daemon:

    ```
    systemctl status submitty_grading_scheduler
    ```

+Note: When you re-run `sudo /usr/local/submitty/.setup/INSTALL_SUBMITTY.sh`,
+it will stop and restart the autograding scheduler if it is running.
+(But it will not
+start the scheduler, if it is not currently running.)